-There’s everything from decluttering to eating paleo being wrapped up in a 30 day challenge.
+There’s everything from decluttering to eating paleo to attempting a spending freeze being wrapped up in a 30 day challenge.

 30 Day Challenge Ideas